 Breast reduction is performed on women of all ages from 18 until 75.
-It is typically performed because of the weight associated with the breast such as back, neck, and shoulder pain.
+It is typically performed because of the weight associated with the breast causes discomfort such as back, neck, and shoulder pain.
+It is also obtained to get a breast size in proportion with your body.
 It does give an immediate result and overall, patients have been very happy to date.
 We have probably performed nearly 1000 patients with this procedure.

 Has This Procedure Been Covered In The Media?

 We were initially featured on ‘A Current Affair’ and other programs and also patients were written up in a ‘Women’s Day’ magazine.